MattWeinstein/100devs-calculator/README.md

 # 🔢 #100Devs Push Project001: Calculator

+# Hello, this is my implementation of the calculator which Leon recommended we make.
+My calculator CSS differs from the image providede because I tried to make it before it was assigned.

 ### Goal: Build a Simple Calculator using JS OOP best practices

 ### What it should look like: